 Prescription opioids are often prescribed legally to treat pain and are safe when used according to the dosage instructions given although they are still highly addictive.
 When you change the prescription by changing the dose or frequency of medication, you are at risk of becoming addicted or physically dependent on the drugs.
 Opioids are known to cause terrible withdrawal symptoms when you try to stop using them.

 Depending on the dose taken, opioids can induce calmness and intense pleasure.
 They can also produce a range of adverse effects, causing harm to the body.
 Some of these short-term effects include confusion, drowsiness, weakness, slurred speech, or hallucinations.
 Long-term effects include seizures, paranoia, and breathing difficulties.

 Some of the common withdrawal symptoms experienced by those who try going off these drugs include abdominal pain, shaking and tremors, muscle, and joint pain, among others.

 When it comes to treating opioid addiction, the most effective treatment is using a combination of medication and counseling or behavioral therapy.
 This is sometimes referred to as Medication-Assisted Treatment (MAT).
 This form of combination treatment is done after detoxification to break the individual’s dependency on opioids and flush them from their system.

 MAT is effective because it decreases opioid use and opioid-related overdose deaths.
-Additionally, it increases a person’s social functioning and their retention in treatment.
+Additionally, it increases a person’s social functioning and retention in treatment.
 One misconception that persists about MAT is that the medication given substitutes one addiction for another.
 This isn’t true.
 The medicines used help reduce cravings and withdrawal symptoms by restoring balance to the brain neurons affected by opioid addiction, allowing the brain to heal.
-This way, the patient’s craving reduce enabling them to start focusing on other aspects of their lives like treatment.
+This way, the patient’s craving reduces, enabling them to start focusing on other aspects of their lives like treatment.